o3de/o3de.org/content/docs/user-guide/editor/handling-selection-viewport.md

 {{< preview-migrated >}}

-In the following procedure, make changes to your code so that you can enter Component Mode by double\-clicking the component in the viewport.
+In the following procedure, make changes to your code so that you can enter Component Mode by double-clicking the component in the viewport.

  In Component Mode, you can modify the dimensions of the **Point Light** component directly in the viewport.